What Black and Latina women need to know about dementia

 Early detection also empowers the person with a diagnosis to make decisions about their wishes, support needs and financial or legal issues.
 “You get to have a conversation about how someone wants to receive their care and you get the opportunity to honor that,” Kalipeni said.
 She coaches family caregivers to talk early with family, regardless of current health status.
 “Things like, ‘Where are important documents kept ... who has access to those important documents?
 How do you ensure that someone from the family and a caregiver is named on a loved one’s medical records?’ ”

-Even so, there are valid concerns that preclude some from seeking this label, Mehta said.
+Even so, there are valid concerns that preclude some from seeking this label, Rajiv Mehta, CEO and founder of Atlas of Caregiving, said.
 While a diagnosis may validate someone’s experience or symptoms, it can also trigger a loss of liberty and autonomy over decision-making.
 Others may fear that providers will dismiss their symptoms.
 Meanwhile, the Alzheimer’s Association report found that more than half of non-White Americans surveyed said they believed significant loss of memory or cognitive abilities is a “normal part of aging” — which is not scientifically supported — rather than being an indicator of disease.
 The report also found that more than 1 in 4 Latino people surveyed said they do not believe they will live long enough to develop Alzheimer’s or another dementia.

 American tropes that glorify productivity and “usefulness” to society also compound stigma, Kalipeni said.
 This belief layers on racist stereotypes against which women of color already fight uphill: “This country has a history of wanting to paint communities of color as lazy,” she said.
 “I think that adds to the shame within communities of color, where you’re also sort of fighting those racist undercurrent narratives at the same time as you’re trying to fight the narrative that a less ‘sharp’ mind is not valuable.”